rahul-dethe/running_instructions/ann_wk2/README.md

-# Guide to Running MSCC Applications on NSM Systems
+# Guide to Running ANN-CI on NSM Systems

 ## ⚠️ Important Note
-**Do not run any MSCC application on login nodes!**
+**Do not run any this or any other MSCC application on login nodes!**

 ---